driscollis/textual-cogs/README.md

 ## Example Usage

-Here is an example of creating a small application that opens the `MessageDialog` immediatly.
+Here is an example of creating a small application that opens the `MessageDialog` immediately.
 You would normally open the dialog in response to a message or event that has occurred, such as when the application has an error or you need to tell the user something.

 ```python
 from textual.app import App